 APHV >14.5 = late

 APHV >12.5 = late

-If confirmed as a late-developer during this assessment, the player has the option to register in a lower-age group, however we recommend that the technical directors, coaches, players and parents consider carefully the implications of competing at a lower age-category.
+If the player is officially confirmed as a late-developer during the assessment with NNSWF, the player has the option to register in a lower-age group.
+However, we recommend that before a decision is made that the technical directors, coaches, players and parents consider carefully the implications of competing at a lower age category.

-All Players must register via the following form in order to be assessed.
+All players must register via the link below in order to be verified.